kdklv/pond/README.md

 # PondTV

-> A calm, offline dumb-TV for your own media.
-Power on, and it's already playing.
+> Boot a Raspberry Pi straight into a fullscreen video channel.
+No apps, no accounts, no menus — plug in a USB drive and it plays.

-PondTV turns a Raspberry Pi 4 into a single channel for a USB drive full of videos.
-No apps, no accounts, no menus to get lost in — power on and it's playing, flip channels with the arrow keys, kill the power when you're done like any old television.
-Nothing to save, nothing to corrupt.
+PondTV turns a Pi 4 into a single-purpose television for a local media library.
+Your folder structure is the channel guide.
+Swap USB drives like tapes — each one remembers where you left off on any Pi.
+Kill the power when you're done.
+There's nothing to save and nothing to corrupt.

-The whole library lives on a USB stick you organize yourself.
-Swap drives like mixtapes: one for cozy Sunday films, one for ripped YouTube channels, one for a comfort-show binge.
-Each one remembers where you left off, on any Pi.

-**Status** — the core runs on a Pi 4: fullscreen mpv playback, channel surfing, resume positions, self-managed USB mount, crash-safe state, a boot service, and `config.yml`.
+**Status** — the core runs on a Pi 4: fullscreen mpv playback over DRM/KMS, channel surfing, resume positions, self-managed USB mount, crash-safe state, a boot service, and `config.yml`.
 Two keys are still stubs (the browser and sleep timer); see [Roadmap](#roadmap).

 ## How it works

-PondTV isn't really a player.
-It's a thin **channel manager** that drives one long-lived [mpv](https://mpv.io) process over a socket and reads your folder tree as the guide.
-Three ideas do all the work:
+PondTV is a thin **channel manager** driving one long-lived [mpv](https://mpv.io) process over a socket.
+Three things carry the design:

 - **mpv is the engine** — a single process starts at boot and never restarts, rendering fullscreen via DRM/KMS (no desktop, no X11), with hardware decode, playlists, resume, and automatic same-name subtitles.
-Switching channels is a message down the socket, not a new process — that's why it's instant.
+Channel switches are a message down the socket, not a new process — that's why they're instant.
-- **Folders are the channels** — one rule, no metadata or filename parsing:
+- **Folders are the channels** — one rule:

   > A channel is the first folder beneath a top-level category; everything deeper collapses up into it.
-A category with loose videos in it is itself one channel.
+A category with loose videos is itself one channel.

-  **Natural sort** keeps `S01E02` before `S01E10` and Season 01 before Season 02.
+  Natural sort keeps `S01E02` before `S01E10` and Season 01 before Season 02.
 The list is derived fresh on every mount — never stored, nothing to corrupt.

-- **State rides on the USB** — in a hidden `.pondtv/` at the drive root, keyed by path *relative* to the USB (so a drive works on any Pi).
-Writes are atomic (temp → fsync → rename) and rare, because the whole point is you yank the power like a real TV.
+- **State rides on the USB** — in a hidden `.pondtv/` directory at the drive root, keyed by path relative to the USB (so a drive works on any Pi).
+Writes are atomic (temp → fsync → rename) and infrequent, because the whole point is you pull the power like a real TV.
 The Pi's OS can run on a read-only overlay root, so a hard power-off can't brick it either.

 Full architecture and design rationale in [docs/PLAN.md](docs/PLAN.md).

 ## Preparing your media

-The folder structure *is* the configuration — no naming scheme to memorize, just keep things in order.
+The folder structure is the configuration.
+No naming scheme to memorize — just keep things in order.

 ```
 USB_DRIVE/